True Crime delivers some of the Region's worst tales of murder, deceit and betrayal. Check out this slideshow to see where the cases stand.

 The government's investigation into the Wheels of Soul spanned several years and the confidential informant provided invaluable information.
 He agreed to wear concealed electronic devices to record his conversations with other members and participated in several controlled purchases of weapons and drugs.

-The government later got approval from a federal judge to wiretap the phone of Allan “Dog” Hunter, Midwest regional president of the Wheels of Soul.
+The government later got approval from a federal judge to wiretap the phone of Allan “Dog” Hunter, the Midwest regional president of the Wheels of Soul.

 Police learned through the investigation that an ongoing feud between members of the Wheels of Soul and the Sin City Deciples seemed to explode after Taylor's shooting in Gary.